 1. Use the && Command

 Executing combined commands on Linux with the & symbol is not a new thing.
 You can use the following format to combine two or more similar types of commands on Linux for powering up the system.
-The following command will update the system repository and then will upgrade the repo.
+The following command will update the system repository and then upgrade the repo.

 sudo apt update && sudo apt upgrade